-For us, to have been awarded the Green Key certification is truly an honor and a seal for our commitment to help preserve our natural resources for generations to come.
+For us, to have been awarded the Green Key certification is truly an honour and a seal for our commitment to helping preserve our natural resources for generations to come.

 We are true believers in that little by little we can make a change, and our goal is to make this change a very contagious one, until all of human kind contribute their share to helping our planet stay alive.

 Your 3 bits of advice to managers of small hotels eager to improve their environmental performance/sustainability?

 Go for it!
 It’s not as hard, difficult or expensive as it is said to be.
 If you want to be successful long-term, embracing sustainability is the way to go.
 The savings are there, plus you have a social responsibility as a business owner and/or administrator to be an agent of change for your community.

 Your thoughts on the current state of sustainable tourism in Puerto Rico and the Caribbean region?

 Regarding sustainable tourism in Puerto Rico, we have a long way to go.
 As I mentioned earlier, this is a cultural thing, we need to enforce and promote sustainability principles through education.
 This needs to be part of the curriculum in all elementary schools.